minqiaowang/oracle-sharded-database/shard-db-deployment/shard-db-deployment.md

-7. Set the `dg_broker_start` to true even we have no data guard set in this workshop.
+7. Set the `dg_broker_start` to true for data guard replication.
+We will not use the data guard standby in this workshop.

    ```
    SQL> <copy>alter system set dg_broker_start=true scope=both;</copy>